The division partners closely with the renowned Duke University Center for the Study of Aging and Human Development.

 We are a pioneer in the establishment of programs to train physician-scientists in geriatric medicine.
+We are also pioneers in developing interprofessional models of care to optimize the perioperative health of older adults and improve postsurgical outcomes.

 Our research into health and wellness issues common among the elderly — including long-term care and preventive medicine initiatives designed to help elders preserve their health and independence — has advanced geriatrics care worldwide.